salesforce/utam-js-recipes/utam-generator/README.md

 > To setup this repository please follow instructions in [root README](https://github.com/salesforce/utam-js#readme)

 - Create new folder under `packages/utam-generator/src`
-- Copy HTML files or component sources in the folder.
-Generator will recursively scan inside the folder, so folder can have any number of subfolders
+- Copy HTML files you generate from to the folder.
+Generator will recursively scan inside the folder, so folder can have any number of subfolders.
 - Run generator __from the project root__

 ```bash